openEDI/documentation/pvdaq.md

 Note: not every site or system_id will contain data for each attribute included in the data dictionary.

+## Data Access

+OEDI has created a set of tools to facilitate access to open energy data sets, including PVDAQ.
+Please visit the [open-data-access-tools documentation page](https://openedi.github.io/open-data-access-tools/) for more info.
+You can find jupyter notebook examples that show how to use the tools in our [examples repository](https://github.com/openEDI/open-data-access-tools/tree/integration/examples)

 ## Data Format

 The PVDAQ Dataset is made available in Parquet format on AWS and is partitioned by `year`, `month`, `day` in AWS Glue and Athena.
 The schema may change across dataset years on S3.